Life-Saving Potential that is Too Precious to Waste

 Since there is a chance that a child will match a sibling perfectly, it is more beneficial to save cord blood stem cells from each child to increase the probability of matching a family member who may develop a disease requiring stem cell therapy.
 Moreover, the additional cord blood units can be used for patients whose treatments require two cord blood units.

 Autologous transplantation of cord blood could become an important therapy

-The rising rate of autologous therapy (treatment with the baby’s own cord blood stem cells) exceeds exponential growth, compared with linear growth in the number of allogeneic cord blood transplants being performed (NMDP) since 2006 (treatment with cord blood stem cells donated by others) (Verter F and Nietfeld J. Cytotherapy Vol.12 Supplement 1, 2010 (abstract)).
+The rising rate of autologous therapy (treatment with the donor’s own cord blood stem cells) exceeds exponential growth, compared with linear growth in the number of allogeneic cord blood transplants being performed (NMDP) (treatment with cord blood stem cells donated by others) (Verter F and Nietfeld J. Cytotherapy Vol.12 Supplement 1, 2010 (abstract)).

 Cord blood can only be collected at birth but the life saving potential of these valuable cells can last a life-time.